Víctor Rodríguez Andrade: 1950 World Cup and the Maracanazo

 At the 1950 World Cup in Brazil, Rodríguez Andrade, who at 23 years old was one of the younger members of the Uruguayan squad, played in all four of his team's matches.
 In the final round match against the hosts, which would decide the winner of the tournament, his defensive duties included the marking of Zizinho, a task he was successful at until the beginning of the second half, when the Brazilian assisted Friaça, who scored the 1–0.
 However, as he later narrated himself, Rodríguez Andrade saw the lineman lift his flag during the play, indicating offside against Brazil.
 In the second the Uruguayan lost when he looked at the judge, Friaça left him behind, to face the goalkeeper one-on-one.
 When he was confronted by Obdulio Varela, Rodríguez told him: "Fue offside, Jacinto", and then, in a key moment of the game, the captain, with the ball under his arm, protested to the referee for several moments; the goal stood, but Varela had cooled down the situation for Uruguay, and silenced the crowd.
 Uruguay regrouped, and then Juan Schiaffino scored the equalizer and Alcides Ghiggia the winner, to complete the famous upset known as the Maracanazo.

 1954: End of World Cup glory

-Four years later in Switzerland, the focal point of the spectacular World Cup finals was the Hungarian team.
+Four years later in Switzerland, the focal point of the World Cup finals was the Hungarian team.
 The "Golden Team" scored 17 goals in its two first round victories.
 Meanwhile, Uruguay played against Czechoslovakia and Scotland and won 2-0 and 7-0 respectively, to top their group.
 In the second round, they defeated England 4–2, and Hungary beat Brazil by the same score.
-The defending world champions and the favourites would clash in semi-finals, and in a match that is remembered as one of the most magnificent demonstrations of football by both teams, it took the Magyars 120 minutes to give Uruguay its first ever World Cup defeat.
-Rodríguez Andrade, who just as he did in 1950, played in every match of the tournament, had a strong performance in his final World Cup appearance, even though he had to play the extra time with a pulled muscle.
+The defending world champions and the favourites would clash in semi-finals.
+It took the Magyars 120 minutes to give Uruguay its first ever World Cup defeat.
+Rodríguez Andrade, just as he did in 1950, played in every match of the tournament, and had a strong performance in his final World Cup appearance, even though he had to play the extra time with a pulled muscle.